So you’ve just got engaged. But what now? Are you wondering: “Where do I start?”

 We’ve all heard it before: event planning is about the details.
 You’re not likely to forget to book your venue, but there are plenty of smaller to-do items that might escape you.
 Don’t worry – this is where working with trained professionals comes in handy.

 Here is a quick reference guide from our lovely wedding planners of the things you’ll likely want to have lined up.
-If your wedding is at a Principal Hayley wedding venue, we’ll help you take care of these things ourselves and refer you to some great local suppliers:
+If your wedding is at a PH Hotels wedding venue, we’ll help you take care of these things ourselves and refer you to some great local suppliers:

 - Wedding cake, stand, and knife